RocketCommunicationsInc/astro-tailwind/README.md

 ## Usage

-Reference [tailwind.config.js](./tailwind.config.js) for a list of available colors and utilities.
+Reference [Demo Site](https://astro-tailwind-config.netlify.app/) for a list of available colors and utilities.

 For more detailed information, see our [Design Token Documentation](https://astrouxds.org/design-tokens/system)